GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-update-2021-jan/index.md

 the [Federated Learning of Cohorts API](https://github.com/WICG/floc).
 FLoC proposes a new way to reach people with relevant content and ads by clustering large groups of people with similar browsing patterns, hiding individuals "in the crowd" and keeping their web history on their browser.
-Today Google Ads is sharing an update from their tests [link to Ads blog](https://docs.google.com/document/d/1xVNzcYbHaZyN8mukXK69BHYOAmUILn90XbuJ7Nwr0jw/edit#) of the FLoC algorithm, which show that the proposed API could be similarly effective as third-party cookies in serving relevant interest-based ads.
+Today Google Ads is sharing [an update from their tests of the FLoC algorithm](https://blog.google/products/ads-commerce/), which show that the proposed API could be similarly effective as third-party  cookies in serving relevant interest-based ads.

 ### Building first-party audiences

 One of the use cases that has had exciting discussions in the standards community is around how companies can build audiences, and reach prior visitors to their websites through remarketing.
-Last year Chrome introduced **[TURTLEDOVE](https://github.com/WICG/turtledove)**, a proposal that addresses this use case, while providing the same privacy protections as the other proposals.
+Last year Chrome introduced [TURTLEDOVE](https://github.com/WICG/turtledove), a proposal that addresses this use case, while providing the same privacy protections as the other proposals.
 A website may ask the browser to store an Interest Group, including information about bidding and ad display, and on-device bidding by potential ads buyers would be based on this Interest Group.